siphiwebogatsu/siphiwebogatsu.github.io/_pages/about.md

 ---

-:necktie: I am currently studying an MPhil specializing in Financial Technology at UCT.
+👔: I am currently studying an MPhil specializing in Financial Technology at UCT.

-:dart: Research interests are spatial statistics, supervised learning and personal and digital finance.
+🎯: Research interests are spatial statistics, supervised learning and personal and digital finance.

-:art: On my spare time, I tutor undergrad economics and statistics to first-year students in Cape Town.
+🎨: On my spare time, I tutor undergrad economics and statistics to first-year students in Cape Town.